lpalbou/llm-basic-benchmark/README.md

 - **Apple** - For the M4 Max chip and unified memory architecture that enabled testing of large models locally

 ### Analysis and Documentation
-- **Claude 4 Sonnet** - For invaluable assistance in analyzing benchmark results, identifying data inconsistencies, and helping to structure comprehensive documentation

-The open source AI community's collaborative spirit makes research like this possible.
+- The open source AI community's collaborative spirit makes research like this possible.
 These benchmarks aim to contribute back to the community by providing practical performance insights.

+- Claude 4 Sonnet, for its valuable assistance in analyzing benchmark results, identifying data inconsistencies, and helping to structure comprehensive documentation

 ## License